 3. Procedure for choosing the Catalyst for Change Award winner.
 The Board will be presented with all nomination materials.
 Each member will vote for three candidates without ranking them.
 The top three vote-getters will move on to the next stage.
 After discussion of the relative strengths of the three finalists, the Steering Committee will present the three names – with a recommendation – to a three member committee set by the President and including the Chair of the Board which will then make the final decision.

 1. Executive Committee

 a.
 Membership.
-Chair, Director, University Librarian, Faculty Scholars.
+Chair, Director, University Librarian.

 b.
 Committee Responsibilities.
 To act for the board if a practical matter needs immediate attention before a meeting of the Board can be called.

 G. Collection Advisory Committees.

 For each of the Sampson meta-collections, an advisory committee may be created to advise the Sampson Center on a collection's development, fund-raising, and programming, and their activity will complement the work of the Sampson Center Board.
 The ex officio presence of the Scholars, the Sampson Center Director, and the University Librarian on both collection advisory committees and the Board ensures coordination and communication between the committees and Board.